 The next sections specify the core set of DFDL v1.0 properties that may be used in DFDL annotations in DFDL Schemas to describe data formats.

 It is a schema definition error when a DFDL schema does not contain a definition for a representation property that is needed to interpret the data.
-For example, a DFDL schema containing any textual data must provide a definition of the character set 'encoding' property for that textual data, and if it is not part of the format properties context for that data, then it is a schema definition error.
+For example, a DFDL schema containing any textual data must provide a definition of the character set encoding property (dfdl:encoding) for that textual data, and if it is not part of the format properties context for that data, then it is a schema definition error.

 Furthermore, no default values are provided for representation properties as built-in definitions by any DFDL processor.
 This requires DFDL schemas to be explicit about the representation properties of the data they describe, and avoids any possibility of DFDL schemas that are meaningful for some DFDL processors but not others.